What can be an EU trade mark

 Depending on what you would like to protect (a word, a figure, a colour, etc.) you have different trade mark options.
 See your choices.

-The signs that make up a trade mark must be capable of distinguishing the goods and services of one undertaking from those of another undertaking.
+The signs that make up a trade mark must be capable of differentiating the goods and services of one undertaking from those of another.